Humboldt-WI/blog/content/research/applied_predictive_modeling_19/blog_post_causal_KNN.md

 ### MSE

 To find the most promising observations to target, the uplift data frame is sorted, according to the individual CATE estimations.
 After specifying the percentage of individuals to receive a treatment, it is possible to select the first x% observations from the sorted data frame.
 For these individuals, a treatment is expected to have the highest impact on the outcome variable.
 To evaluate the model, Hitsch and Misra (2018) propose the mean squared error as indicator of the model quality.
 This measure also allows to compare the model with the proposed treatment assignment of other uplift models.
 Since we have seen that the transformed outcome is an unbiased estimator for the CATE, we can also use this metric to evaluate the model fit.
-It is shown in Gutierrez and Gérardy (2016) and Hitsch and Misra (2018) that, under unconfoundedness, the mean squared error, based on the transformed outcome, is applicable for the comparison of different model fits on a particular data set.
+It is shown in Gutierrez and Gï¿½rardy (2016) and Hitsch and Misra (2018) that, under unconfoundedness, the mean squared error, based on the transformed outcome, is applicable for the comparison of different model fits on a particular data set.

 ```{r, eval = FALSE, include = TRUE}
 #sorting observations according to uplift values